 I refuse to belong.
 I refuse to belong in a world that doesn’t want to belong.
 I refuse to accept and advocate for any group no matter how good their intentions are.
-I refuse to separate human beings based on colour, religion, culture, or sexual preferences.
-I refuse to be a part of any of this and yet I keep waking up and breathing the same air as every one every single day.
+I refuse to separate human beings based on color, religion, culture, or sexual preferences.
+I refuse to be a part of any of this, and yet I keep waking up and breathing the same air as everyone every single day.

-When I was a little girl I believed that our purpose is to destroy so that we can rebuild something even more beautiful.
+When I was a little girl, I believed that our purpose is to destroy so that we can rebuild something even more beautiful.
 I spent hours in the library, hidden in a corner among the book shelves, reading stories about princes who prevail and dragons that die.
-The bad guy always had to die, the good guy had to be victorious.
-I was taught that we must suffer in order to be happy, in order to be strong, in order to find greatness.
+The bad guy always had to die; the good guy had to be victorious.
+I was taught that we must suffer to be happy, to be strong, to find greatness.
 But, no matter how many stories I read, no matter how much pain the good guy endured on his way to happiness I always wanted to know more about the dragon.
 What was his story?
 Why is he a monster?
 What was the motivation of the author when creating such a horrible being?
-I never stopped searching for an answer and probably my quest will never end.
+I never stopped searching for an answer, and probably my quest will never end.

 I believe the world is torn apart for a reason and some incredible people dedicate their entire life showing a path for us to follow so that we can heal.
 Am I sorry for all the tragedies happening around us?
 Regret, pain, suffering, trauma, atrocity are mere words that can never be enough to express the raw feelings a human goes through when experiencing them.
 I believe humans can never help to heal the world if they do not start healing themselves first.
 I believe that beauty and untouched by pain people should not be judged or considered strange.
 And I believe that this trend of considering what is weird, damaged, and traumatized to be awesome should be stopped and cut from its core.